IvanKenevich/fusion-m4-postprocessor/commands.md

 `G94 units_per_minute` Sets the feed rate in units (inches/millimeters) per minute

 # M Codes
+## Spinning the bit
+`M03 rpm` Starts spinning clockwise at a given rate.
+See *G97* `M04` **Should spin counterclocwkwise but appears to be ABSENT.
+Level 4 will generate an error if it is encountered.**

+## Changing tools
+`M04` is labeled "Tool" in verbose mode.
+Needs to be investigated.

 ## Subroutines
 A subroutine number is used to distinguish a subroutine.
 It must be a real number.